Title 24: Municipal and County Government

 (7) "Element" means a component of a plan.

-(8) "Flood hazard area" for purposes of section 4424 of this title shall have the same meaning as "area of special flood hazard" under 44 C.F.R. § 59.1.
+(8) "Flood hazard area" for purposes of sections 4411, 4424, and 4469 of this title shall have the same meaning as "area of special flood hazard" under 44 C.F.R. § 59.1.
 Further, with respect to flood, river corridor protection area, and other hazard area regulation pursuant to this chapter, the following terms shall have the following meanings:

 (A) "Floodproofing" shall have the same meaning as "flood proofing" under 44 C.F.R. § 59.1.